Dinushi/Senate-Bus-Problem/README.md

 # Senate-Bus-Problem
 Devising a solution to a problem that requires synchronization.

-This program will demonstarte how to use mutexes and semaphores to acheive synchronization in an actual program.
+This program will demonstate how to use mutexes and semaphores to acheive synchronization in an actual program.

 # Problem
 This problem was originally based on the Senate bus at Wellesley College.
 Riders come to a bus